xengeo/java-fundamentals/playwright/08_page_object_models.md

 You'll notice a few things about these refactored tests:

-* The test themselves no longer need to be concerned with the structure of the page.
+* The tests themselves no longer need to be concerned with the structure of the page.
 The `MakersSearchPage` class (which we have imported into the tests) takes care of this for us.
 * As a result of this, if we ever made any changes to the search page - for instance, if we changed the text in the search field from "Search for answers"